Constraints on Axions from Cosmic Distance Measurements: Axion-photon conversion

 The photons associated with typical observables travel through various environments, such as the IGM or the ICM, traversing a large number of magnetic domains.
-In order to quantitatively describe this phenomenon, some simplifying assumptions are made about the path traveled by the photons.
-The path, extending from a source at some distance $y$ to the observer, is assumed to cross a large number $N$ of magnetic domains.
-Each {\it i}-th domain has a {\it physical} size $L_i$ and a randomly oriented magnetic field of strength $B_i$~\cite{Grossman:2002by}.
-With these simplifications, the resulting net probability of photon-axion conversion over many domains is then given by \beq \Pag(y) = (1-A) \bl( 1 - \prod\limits_{i=1}^{N} \bl( 1 - \frac{3}{2}P_{0,i} \br) \br) \ , \eeq where $A \equiv \frac{2}{3} \bl( 1 + \frac{I_a^0}{I_\gam^0} \br)$ depends on the ratio of the initial intensities of axions and photons coming from the source, denoted by $I_a^0$ and $I_\gam^0$ respectively; and $P_{0,i}$ is the conversion probability in the {\it i}-th magnetic domain, which can be obtained from \Eq{eq:pag} for $x = L_i$.
+In order to quantitatively describe this phenomenon, some simplifying assumptions are made about the configuration of the magnetic fields in these environments and about the path traveled by the photons.
+We adopt the simple \textit{cell magnetic field} model, first introduced in \cite{Csaki:2001yk} and further developed in \cite{Grossman:2002by,Avgoustidis:2010ju}.
+In this model the magnetic field is assumed to be split into domains (cells) in which it can be taken to be homogeneous.
+The photon path, extending from a source at some distance $y$ to the observer, is assumed to cross a large number $N$ of these magnetic domains.
+Each {\it i}-th domain has a {\it physical} size $L_i$ and a randomly oriented magnetic field of strength $B_i$~\cite{Grossman:2002by}, whose component perpendicular to the photon's path is the same in each domain.
+With these simplifications, the resulting net probability of photon-axion conversion over many domains is then given by \cite{Avgoustidis:2010ju} \beq \Pag(y) = (1-A) \bl( 1 - \prod\limits_{i=1}^{N} \bl( 1 - \frac{3}{2}P_{0,i} \br) \br) \ , \eeq where $A \equiv \frac{2}{3} \bl( 1 + \frac{I_a^0}{I_\gam^0} \br)$ depends on the ratio of the initial intensities of axions and photons coming from the source, denoted by $I_a^0$ and $I_\gam^0$ respectively; and $P_{0,i}$ is the conversion probability in the {\it i}-th magnetic domain, which can be obtained from \Eq{eq:pag} for $x = L_i$.